LHB410/one-does-not-simply-walk-into-morder/lotr_step_tracker_plan.md

 - CSS animations for token movement
 - JavaScript to update token positions based on progress_percentage
 - Turbo Streams for real-time updates when steps are added

+#### How to make map
+- Map Display: Uses your map_of_middle_earth.svg as the background image
+- SVG Overlay Layer: A transparent SVG layer on top of the map that displays:

+- The journey path connecting all milestones (brown dashed line)
+- Milestone markers (red circles with gold borders) positioned at specific coordinates
+- User tokens (colored circles with initials) that move along the path

+#### Helper Methods:

+- path_coordinates() - Generates the SVG path connecting all milestones
+- calculate_token_position() - Interpolates each user's exact position between milestones based on their progress

+#### Positioning System:

+- Milestones have map_position_x and map_position_y coordinates (0-100 scale)
+- You'll need to adjust these coordinates in the seeds file to match actual locations on your SVG map
+- User tokens are offset slightly vertically so they don't overlap

+#### To get the coordinates right:

+- Open your SVG in a browser or editor
+- Use the coordinate system (usually 0-100 or based on viewBox)
+- Update the milestone coordinates in the seeds file to match actual map locations

+- The tokens will smoothly animate along the path as users add steps!

 ### User Stats Section
 - Display each user's current milestone